amirwesthoff/python-scripts-staffing/files/README.md

 # Usage
 Put the files on which you want to perform the bulk keyword search in this directory.
+If you want, you can create a subfolder in which you can put files that should not be included in the bulk keyword search.